ezterry/JsonRecipeEdit/README.md

 ## Introduction ##

-JSON Recipe Edit is a Minecraft intended to provide a way for modpack creators to customize many elements of their pack.
+JSON Recipe Edit is a Minecraft mod intended to provide a way for modpack creators to customize many elements of their pack.